-Catch up on the latest Australian secular news and views with the National Secular Lobby’s Weekend Wrap for 19 December 2021 (last Wrap of 2021).
+Catch up on the latest Australian secular news and views with the National Secular Lobby’s Weekend Wrap for 19 June 2022.

 We recognise that the right to freedom of religion or belief entails state neutrality in matters of religion.
 That is, the people should enjoy both freedom of religious belief and practice and freedom from imposed religious doctrine and practice.

 Recognition of both the freedom to hold or practice a religion or belief, and freedom from the imposition of religious ideas and practices on others thus raises the need for a secular state; a clear and effective separation of religious influence on state activity, often called ‘separation of church and state’.